 2. "Administrative law judge decision" means the findings of fact, conclusions of law and recommendations or decisions issued by an administrative law judge.

-3. "Appealable agency action" means an action that determines the legal rights, duties or privileges of a party and that is not a contested case.
+3. "Appealable agency action" means an action that determines the legal rights, duties or privileges of a party, including the administrative completeness of an application other than an application submitted to the department of water resources pursuant to title 45, and that is not a contested case.
 Appealable agency actions do not include interim orders by self-supporting regulatory boards, rules, orders, standards or statements of policy of general application issued by an administrative agency to implement, interpret or make specific the legislation enforced or administered by it or clarifications of interpretation, nor does it mean or include rules concerning the internal management of the agency that do not affect private rights or interests.
 For the purposes of this paragraph, administrative hearing does not include a public hearing held for the purpose of receiving public comment on a proposed agency action.

 4. "Director" means the director of the office of administrative hearings.

 5. "Final administrative decision" means a decision by an agency that is subject to judicial review pursuant to title 12, chapter 7, article 6.

 6. "Office" means the office of administrative hearings.

 7. "Self-supporting regulatory board" means any one of the following:

 (b) The barbering and cosmetology board.

 (c) The board of behavioral health examiners.

 (d) The Arizona state boxing and mixed martial arts commission.